jlduan/fba/docs/_build/html/_sources/tutorials/phage-atac/PRJNA661457/tutorial.rst.txt

        -cb_rc \
        -n 10000

-For read 1, based on the per base content, it suggests low complexity.
-There are almost constant bases at the beginning of the reads.
+For read 1, the per base content plot suggests low complexity, with a high proportion of constant bases at the beginning of the reads.

 |pic3| |pic4|